 Specifically, in wheat we are developing varieties with resistance to pre-harvest sprouting and suitable for making bread, Chinese noodles and confectionery.
 In potatoes, we are developing varieties with strong resistance to pests such as nematodes, suitable for processing as potato chips and French fries, and breeding varieties for new applications.
 In sugar beet, we are developing varieties with high sugar yield, which have resistance to diseases such as Aphanomyces root rot occurring under high temperature and high moisture condition.
-Among bioresource crops, we are developing buckwheat varieties and technology for cultivating medicinal crops which is expected to be introduced into crop rotation system as highly profitable crops to support the efforts of the 6th industrialization.
-In addition, we are developing processing and storage technology, new application, evaluation method for functional components that lead to high quality and high added value, making maximum use of the capabilities of new varieties for agricultural products.
+Among bioresource crops, we are developing buckwheat varieties and technology for cultivating medicinal crops which are expected to be introduced into crop rotation system as highly profitable crops to support the efforts of the 6th industrialization.
+In addition, we are developing processing and storage technology, new application, evaluation methods for functional components that lead to high quality and high added value, for making maximum use of the capabilities of new varieties for agricultural products.